vhx/api-documentation/source/includes/_resource.videos.md

 <h2 class="is-api head-3 margin-top-large margin-bottom-medium" id="videos">Videos</h2>

 <section class="text-2 contain">
-  <p>A video is a playable resource.
-In addition to it's core properties, a video has a set of files available to stream or download, each with many file renditions.
+  <p>A video represents a playable resource.
+In addition to it's core properties, a video has a set of files (each with multiple renditions) available to stream.
 A particular file has a specific quality, format, method, and mime type:</p>
 </section>

 <table>